 Understand the Risk Factors for Adolescent Violence

 There are several things that can increase the likelihood that adolescents will be aggressive.
 Although these things don't ensure aggression, they can make it more probable that adolescents will choose aggressive responses to frustration.
 Understanding the risk factors for violence can give you a place to start thinking about making changes.
-According to the Australian Domestic and Family Violence Clearinghouse, these factors include:
+According to the surgeon general's report on youth violence, these factors include:

 - Single-parent families